 Emma may not make individual deductions for her mobile phone, as the trips and the Company’s app have not entailed any additional expenses for her.

-In 2015 Emma has regularly driven passengers in her private car for payment.
-Therefore she must declare VAT on the trips, regardless of whether or not she has a licence to drive a taxi.
-The tax rate for passenger transports is 6 percent.
+In 2018, Emma regularly drove passengers in her private car for payment.
+Therefore, she must declare VAT on the trips, regardless of whether or not she has a license to drive a taxi.
+The tax rate for passenger transports is 6 per cent.
 The VAT is included in the price that the customer pays.
 Emma shall therefore put 5,66 percent of 30,000 = SEK 1,698 in the VAT return (box 12).

 Emma cannot deduct the VAT on the purchase price of her car as she does not use the car for passenger transports that are subject to VAT in accordance with the Swedish Taxi Traffic Act (2012:211).